When will interest rates go down again and how do they affect mortgages?

 Once inflation is at or near the target, the Bank may hold rates, or cut them.

-How do interest rates affect me?
+How do interest rates affect mortgages, loans and savings rates?

 Just under a third of households have a mortgage, according to the government's English Housing Survey.